Andreaa-Dev/angular_fe/REQUIREMENT.md

 5. search product by name (onChange?)
 6. sort
 7. log in

-8. registerForm!: FormGroup (why need !)
+8. put authToken in env file